Chattanooga Metropolitan Airport: Terminal

 Chattanooga Metropolitan Airport has one concourse with eight gates.
 In March 2024, the airport added two additional boarding gates along with a new restaurant, gift shop and business center.
 This completed an expansion that saw an additional 26,000 square feet of a new terminal wing constructed and 36,000 square feet of the existing terminal renovated.
-Airline service is provided by United Express, Delta Air Lines, American Eagle, and Allegiant Air.
+Airline service is provided by United Express, Delta Air Lines, American Eagle, American Airlines, and Allegiant Air.
 The largest aircraft currently serving the airport is the Boeing 737MAX-8-200 (operated by Allegiant Air) and even the Boeing 757 (operated by FedEx Express).
 The McDonnell-Douglas MD-80 series aircraft used to be one of the larger aircraft that serviced CHA, but these were retired early because of the COVID-19 pandemic.
 Delta had flown a mainline service from 1947 until withdrawing in 1995 after 48 years in favor of affiliates like Atlantic Southeast Airlines operating smaller regional jets, such as the CRJ-200.
 Delta subsequently decided to resume its mainline service flights, including DC-9s, to Chattanooga in September 2012.